 This paper introduces Value-Guided Offline Control Barrier Functions (V-OCBF), a novel framework designed to overcome key limitations of existing offline RL and CBF-based approaches.
-We derive a model-free finite-difference recursion for updating the barrier function, and we show that satisfying this update provides a formal one-step safety guarantee for any control-affine system under the resulting policy.
+We derive a model-free finite-difference barrier recursion and establish that, in the idealized setting without learning or approximation errors, enforcing this update provides a formal one-step forward-invariance safety guarantee for control-affine systems.
 In addition, we propose an expectile-based learning objective that allows the synthesized safe policy to improve over the behavior policy in the dataset while never querying the barrier on out-of-distribution actions, ensuring stable and reliable offline learning.
 To summarise, the main contributions of this work are as follows:

-\begin{enumerate} \item We propose V-OCBF, a framework for learning formally safe controllers entirely from offline demonstrations. \item We derive a model-free finite-difference barrier recursion and prove that adherence to this update guarantees one-step forward invariance for any control-affine system. \item We introduce an expectile-based objective that improves upon the behavior policy without evaluating the barrier outside the dataset action support. \item Across diverse systems, including high-dimensional Safety Gymnasium \citep{ji2023safety} tasks, V-OCBF consistently outperforms constrained offline RL and neural CBF baselines in both safety and reward. \end{enumerate}
+\begin{enumerate} \item We propose V-OCBF, a framework for learning safe controllers entirely from offline demonstrations. \item We derive a model-free finite-difference barrier recursion and prove that adherence to this update guarantees one-step forward invariance for any control-affine system. \item We introduce an expectile-based objective that improves upon the behavior policy without evaluating the barrier outside the dataset action support. \item Across diverse systems, including high-dimensional Safety Gymnasium \citep{ji2023safety} tasks, V-OCBF consistently outperforms constrained offline RL and neural CBF baselines in both safety and reward. \end{enumerate}